elewa-academy/APIs/4-apis/README.md

 ## Specifications

+1. Complete the [Debugging Express](https://github.com/elewa-academy/debugging-express-template) project and put it on your portfolio.
-Put an Express handler and view on your notes service.
+2. Put an Express handler and view on your notes service.

 [TOP](#index)